ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 _Dinner_

 Late in the night, the event organizers started handing out dinner.
 I probably wouldn’t have eaten anything if I hadn’t loitered to listen to Tokopedia staff talking about a regular networking event held at their new headquarters.
-The way the ```pizza``` boxes were lined up gave me the impression that the food was only for recruiters.
+The way the ```pizza``` boxes were lined up gave me the impression that the food was only for employees.
 An entire dinner pack had a recruiter’s name and company written on it, so…

 _Some swag_